cthoyt/cthoyt.github.io/_posts/2025-08-18-bioregistry-impact.md

 Bioregistry stacks up against other related resources.
 Keep in mind, the Bioregistry is also a meta-resource that incorporates their important parts, too.
-You can understand this chart by looking at the percentage in parentheses (like +146% over Identifiers.org) and thinking, wow, those numbers are bigger than 0%, which means the Bioregistry is much more comprehensive!
+You can understand this chart by looking at the percentage in parentheses (like +146% over Identifiers.org) and thinking, wow, those numbers are much bigger than 0%, which means the Bioregistry is much more comprehensive!

 ![](https://raw.githubusercontent.com/biopragmatics/bioregistry/main/docs/img/bioregistry_coverage_bar.svg)

+## Direct Usage

-## Who uses the Bioregistry Website?
+### Who uses the Bioregistry Website?

 The Bioregistry website exposes metadata about ontologies, databases, and other resources that mint identifiers.
 This enables biocurators, data stewards,